cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/LabSetup/_index.en.md

 ![](/images/EventEngine-5.PNG)
 #### Press "Open AWS Console"
 ![](/images/EventEngine-6.PNG)
 #### If you see the AWS Console home page Congratulations! your account is ready.
 You can now progress to the labs.
-Each lab will have instructions for deploying resources used in the lab (usually a CloudFormation template or Sagemaker notebook).
+Each lab will have instructions for accessing the resources used in the lab (usually a link to a Sagemaker notebook).